iden3/go-iden3-auth/README.md

    verifier := auth.NewVerifier(verificationKeyloader, loaders.DefaultSchemaLoader{IpfsURL: "ipfs.io"}, resolvers)
    // check that verifier instance is not nil or use NewVerifierWithExplicitError and check error
    // verifier,err := auth.NewVerifierWithExplicitError(verificationKeyloader, loaders.DefaultSchemaLoader{IpfsURL: "ipfs.io"}, resolvers)
-   // check that verifier instance is not nil or use
     ```
 4. FullVerify: